urbit/docs/_index.md

 This guide will teach you how set up an Urbit development environment.

-## Technical Documentation
+## Documentation

 The documentation proper is contained on the sidebar of this page.
 It's meant for those interested in development on Urbit, and it's sorted by section:

-- [Arvo](../arvo) is the Urbit operating system.
-If you're interested in finding out about the architecture of the system, check out this section.

-- [Azimuth](../azimuth) is the Urbit identity layer.
-To use Urbit, you need an identity that is secured by Azimuth.

-- [Hoon](../hoon) is the functional programming language used to build Urbit.
-This section contains tutorials that will help you build proficiency in the language.

-- [Nock](../nock) is the low-level language Hoon compiles to.
-If you want to understand that absolute fundamentals of Urbit, this section will be of help.
+- [Concepts](concepts) gives an in-depth, high-level explanations of Urbit concepts.

-- [Vere](../vere) is the Nock interpreter that acts as the layer between Urbit and whatever system (MacOS, Linux, BSD) is running it.
+- [Tutorials](tutorials) contains tutorials all the details about the system, enough where you can develop on Urbit.
+There are sections on Arvo, the Urbit OS; Hoon, Urbit's functional programming language; Nock, the the low-level language Hoon compiles to; and Vere, the Nock interpreter that acts as the layer between Urbit and whatever system (MacOS, Linux, BSD) is running it.

+- [Reference](reference) contains technical reference documentation for Hoon and other components of the system.
+Keep reading if you need to look up a Hoon expression or a standard-library function.